Top 20 Attractions in Port Dickson (2024)

 Port Dickson is a port district in Negeri Sembilan named after Sir John Frederick Dickson, a British High Officer serving in the Straits Settlement in the nineteenth century.
 Because of its strategic geographic location, he saw the potential to turn the region into a port and named it Port Dickson.
-As one of the quickest escapes for Kuala Lumpur city folks, here are some of the best Port Dickson attractions you should visit.
+As one of the quickest escapes for Kuala Lumpur city folks, here are some of the best attractions in Port Dickson you should visit.

 Even if you don’t have somebody to photograph you or can’t seem to find the right angle, the gallery has helpful staff ready to assist you with your needs.
 You can also get your pictures printed on gifts, such as cushion covers, mugs, t-shirts, etc.